Remembering Sunday: All Saints Day / Sermon On the Plain (Anglican)

 Reflections

 I benefited greatly from hearing this sermon, and will do well to remember it.
-It’s interesting to reflect on what in this bible passage is really unique revelation and which is just good sense.
+It’s interesting to reflect on what in this bible passage is really particular revelation and which is just good sense, or general revelation.

 One often hears similar things from the spokesmen of modern folk religions like Online Fitness Industry, The Celebrity Navy SEAL Extended Universe, or Wantrepreneur Grindset Hustle Cult.
 “When you’re at your lowest, that’s when you can grow the fastest, keep grinding”, “Don’t get cocky, your status now is a result of the work you put in six months ago”.
 Even a proclaimed nihilistic materialist like Alex Hormozi would agree with “Give, and you will receive”, and that it is better to create value than take it, because natural law makes that the best option over the long term, even if you only care about your own material gain.